BarryCarlyon/twitch_profile_extension/README.md

 ![EBS Server Log](screenshots/example_ebs.png)

 ## Getting Started.

+This covers how to get started if you don't already have an extension setup.

+If you already do you can just use your existing hosting/test solution and use the existing Extension.
+And follow from step 12 for the relevant keys/IDs/secrets

 1. Visit the Twitch Dev Console to create a new extension.
 [Link](https://dev.twitch.tv/console/extensions/create)
 1. Give it a Name, you cannot use "Extension," "Twitch," or "Glitch".
 Hit Continue